What do you do when seasons don’t change? If we could peel back the curtain and see the long season we are in through

 During this season, I can grow up instead of give up.
 I can grow wiser instead of weary.

 I could stare at a plant all day, but I wouldn’t see it grow.
 Like that plant, I may not see my growth, but He is still causing me to come into a greater spiritual maturity.

 “There will be relationships that develop here, character that matures here, growth that occurs here.
 Spiritual fuel.”

 God is God, and He is wise.
 He moves on His time table.
 He moves on His schedule.
-He has more for me than just surviving; He has planned spiritual growth to keep me thriving.
+Father God has more for me than just surviving; He has planned spiritual growth to keep me thriving.
 And after all, seasons don’t last forever.